VoIP phones provide countless benefits over landlines, including advanced call management features, HD voice quality, more affordable pricing.

 What is a VoIP Phone?

-VoIP phones bring far more flexibility, scalability, and affordability to business communications, especially when compared to the intensive setup process, high costs, and limited features of the copper-wired PSTN (Public Switched Telephone Network.)
+VoIP phones bring far more flexibility, scalability, and affordability to business communications, especially when compared to the setup process, high costs, and limited features of the copper-wired PSTN (Public Switched Telephone Network.)

 How Does a VoIP Phone Work?